-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
+AND MAY NOT REFLECT Effective until 2020

 1004 Developmental Disability Status

 1004 Developmental Disability Status

 Customers may be determined to be eligible for services by the Department of Economic Security, Division of Developmental Disabilities (DES/DDD).
 DES/DDD.
 Eligible customers include those who have been diagnosed with a cognitive disability, cerebral palsy, seizure disorder, or autism, and who have significant impairment of their functional abilities.